-The Bank of England’s supervisory arm, the Prudential Regulation Authority (PRA), said it was holding talks with life insurers whose annuity sales were their “unique selling point” as other parts of the business are under pressure.
+The Bank of England’s supervisory arm, the Prudential Regulation Authority (PRA), said it was how holding talks with life insurers whose annuity sales were their “unique selling point” as other parts of the business is under pressure.

-Life and pensions group Legal & General said after Osborne’s announcement it expects the individual annuities market to shrink by around three-quarters after the new measures come into effect next year.
+Life and pensions group Legal & General said after Osborne’s announcement that it expects the individual annuities market to shrink by around three-quarters after the measures freeing retirees from having to buy them come into effect next year.

 “Insurers and the PRA are currently assessing the likely impact of the changes - we are having many conversations with insurers on this,” Bulley told the lawmakers.

 Significant potential issues include whether the viability of existing business models will be affected, spotting risks in new products companies may have to devise, and the potential for mergers among insurers giving rise to new risks, such as a clash of company cultures, he said.

 While it was up to insurers to decide on their business models, the PRA will consider what actions the companies must take to mitigate new risks that arise, Bulley said.